FabienRuf/Cryptography-Tool/README.md

+<h1><Cryptography Toolh1>

-This is my python project for the course
-Skill: Programming - Introduction Level.
+This is my submission for the course Skill: Programming - Introduction Level in the fall of 2019 at the University of St.Gallen.

-The project is a cryptography tool.

 All instructions for use and testing can be found in the documentation.
 It is recommended to open it first and follow the steps.

 FR Ninyo
 20.12.2019